dev-math/docker-mopidy/README.md

 # Mopidy Docker Image
+!
+You can check the Dockerfile on the [GitHub repository](https://github.com/dev-math/docker-mopidy).

 Mopidy is a flexible music server that can play music from various sources, including local files, Spotify, SoundCloud, and more.
 It can be controlled remotely and supports various music player clients.

 ![Mopidy Logo](https://raw.githubusercontent.com/mopidy/mopidy/develop/docs/_static/mopidy.png)